bus7d/BIGF00t/README.md

 _copy/paste BIGF00t.sh in BIGF00t/ directory

-_Launch masscan and add ">>largescan.dat" at the end of your masscan command
+_Launch masscan and add ">>largescan.dat" at the end of your masscan or nmap -n -v command

 _copy largescan.dat to BIGF00t/ directory